phihag/krotoncheck/README.md

 Copy `config.json.example` to `config.json`, and fill in the usernames and passwords.

 To start a development server, type `make run`.
+An admin account will be created automatically and be included in the output.